mathewbushuru/mathewbushuru.com/README.md

 I am using NextJS' Static Site Generation for this.
 At build time, Next takes all my React components and generates a HTML file per route which avoids loading unnecessary Javascript on the client side.
 As a result, the bundle size is  reduced significantly and the page loads faster.

-However, one disadvantage of using static site generation in NextJS is it does not support the built-in image  optimization that comes with `next/image`.
-To solve this I used the [`next-optimized-images`](https://github.com/cyrilwanner/next-optimized-images) NextJS plugin to do custom image optimization during build time.
-This is important because my new design uses a lot of images.
+One issue that comes up when using Static Site Generation with Next is `next/image` no longer optimizes images.
+This is because instead of optimizing images at build time, NextJS optimizes images on demand as users request them.
+The reasoning given for this is to prevent long build times if the project has many images.
+However this is important for this project because the design uses a lot of images.
+To solve this, I used a custom image optimization at build time.

 The reason I chose SSG for this project was due to the content of the site being static and to avoid vendor lock-in.
 I have tested that the site works on GitHub pages (the deploy script for this is at `./github/workflows/ghpages_deploy.yml`).